How can you tell if you’re buying the right receipt paper for your business?

 The thermal paper market is a billion-dollar market where the retail, e-commerce, and finance sectors have a significant influence on its growth.
 It’s economical and convenient to use because establishments don’t need to use cartridges and expensive inks for printing receipts.

-Wood-free paper, also called bond paper, is a staple at the office.
+Bond paper, also called wood-free paper or non-thermal paper, is a staple at the office.
 The sizes may vary, depending on what type of documents you print, but the popular one is the A4.
 Whether at home or the office, wood-free or bond paper is useful only in traditional printing with the use of ink or cartridges.

-If you put a bond paper and a thermal paper side-by-side, you can notice the significant difference on the surface.
-Neither sides of the bond paper have a coating, which results in a less bright and smooth surface than thermal paper.
+If you put bond paper and thermal paper side-by-side, you can notice a significant difference on the surface.
+Neither side of the bond paper has a coating, resulting in a less bright and smooth surface than thermal paper.

 Bond paper can be only used in thermal transfer printers with ribbons which can transfer the image to the paper surface to generate the texts or images.
 One of the caveats in using bond paper for printing receipts is that it’s not economical.
 You need to replace ink cartridges, which are costly if you’re doing this daily.